insightcrunch/insightcrunch/_posts/2009-12-15-you-in-yahoo-spreads-ripples-of-kindness-around-the-world-in-129-characters.md

 ---
 layout: post
+title: "Yahoo's You In?
+Campaign: Kindness in 129 Chars"
-title: "You In?
+page_title: "You In?
 Yahoo spreads ripples of kindness around the world in 129 characters"
 date: 2009-12-15
 categories: ["Leisure"]
 tags: ["Surfing"]